nabilelbajdi/resume/README.md

 - **Link Validation**: Ensures all links are valid using `html-proofer`.
 - **Lighthouse Audit**: Monitors performance and best practices of the website.

-The GitHub Actions configuration can be found in the [.github/workflows/jekyll.yml](./.github/workflows/jekyll.yml) file.